Review of the Subea/Tribord Easybreath Full-Face Snorkeling Mask

 - Atoll (turquoise)

-All kidding about color aside, most important, you can breathe naturally.
+All kidding about color aside, most important, you can breathe naturally with this piece of snorkel gear.
 What stops many people from making snorkeling their hobby is that they can’t breathe naturally through their nose.
 Even worse, if you rent a traditional mask and snorkel, you end up putting the snorkel mouthpiece into your mouth where you don’t even know how used it before.
 While it is (or should be) cleaned and disinfected, it’s still not a pleasant thought for many.

 Not having a mouthpiece results in a lot less stress for your jaws.
 You don’t have, and your jaws won’t experience any fatigue.

-This way you can snorkel for much more extended periods of time without getting tired from the continuous clamping down on the mouthpiece.
+This way you can snorkel for longer periods of time without getting tired from the continuous clamping down on the mouthpiece.

 Fog Free Viewing

-The airflow design is such that any fogging that could occur from exhaling is kept in the bottom part of the mask.
-There’s no visibility through that area so any fogging that happens will not impact your visibility at all!
+The air-flow design is such that any fogging that could occur from exhaling is kept in the bottom part of the snorkeling mask.
+There’s no visibility through that area so any fogging that happens in that part of the full-face mask will not impact your visibility at all!

 Visibility all around

-But that’s not the only thing.
+But that’s not the only great feature.
 The other remarkable improvement of a full-face mask is that you get panoramic views.
-A regular snorkel mask restricts your visual area to pretty much straight ahead and a few degrees up and down as well as left and right.
-A mask that covers your whole face provides you with a 180-degree view in all directions.
-You can enjoy the sights underwater a lot more.
-A lot more people enjoy snorkeling that way as they don’t feel as restricted as with a regular mask.
+A regular snorkeling mask restricts your visual area to pretty much straight ahead and a few degrees up and down as well as left and right.

-And for all that think that such a large mask must be prone to breaking: it’s not.
-The lens is made from shatterproof polycarbonate that is tough, and you’d have a tough time to find a way to break it.
+And for all that think that such a large full-face mask must be prone to breaking: it’s not.
+The lens is made from shatterproof polycarbonate that is tough, and you’d have a hard time finding a way to break it.